atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 : Class that manages your atsigns.

 AtClientManager
-: Factory class responsible for giving the instances of AtClient and other services for a given @sign.
+: Factory class responsible for giving the instances of AtClient and other services for a given atSign.

 ##### DudeService Methods